-5 funky bars on the lower east side
+5 funky bars on the Lower East Side in New York

 Taxidermy enthusiasts will get their fill here in this space outfitted almost like a curiosity shop.
 If you like to dance, you’ve come to the right dive bar.
 They’ve got a lounge with a dance floor and the DJs play a quirky mix of 50s-90s-swing.
 Dancing usually starts after 10 pm.